mmntvktlpld140/TGMP-Innovation/README.md

 # TGMP-Innovation
-Reverse engineering of The Great Moomin Party game - renovation projects Adobe Director
+Reverse engineering of The Great Moomin Party game - renovation projects Adobe Director.
+IN TIME I WILL UPLOAD ALL THE FILES!
+HERE IS NOT EVERYTHING.

 # Short information:
 The game has been decompiled through the ProjectorRays and dirOpener utility in order to get the original Director projects and make modifications to this game for entertainment purposes. either I nor anyone else is trying to get any benefit from this.